BerkeleyLab/upcxx/docs/ccs-rpc.md

 ## Potential Improvements

+Additional features which could be implemented if users express a desire for
+them:

 * Map the main executable file into memory and use `.symtab`/`.strtab` rather than `.dynsym`/`.dynstr`.
 This would enable symbol lookup for executables not linked with `-rdynamic`.
 Possibly build with `-rdynamic` by default in debug